newfs/gobotany-app/docs/DKEY.md

 For example, on the Group 4 page, choose 179:2a (which has 7 families) as your Parent Lead.

-3. Note the existing Child Leads
+#### 3. Note the existing Child Leads

 The next step is to jot down the IDs of the existing child leads.
 This is the couplet of two choices underneath your Parent Lead.

-So, for example, under Group 4's 179:2a, the two child leads are 180:3a.74 (which points to the Staphyleaceae page) and 181:3b (which has 6 families).
+So, for example, under Group 4’s 179:2a, the two child leads are 180:3a.74 (which points to the Staphyleaceae page) and 181:3b (which has 6 families).

-[3.5: decide on "letters" for the child leads; shouldn't these usually be numbered just beneath the parent numbers? ex., parent is 2a, children will be 3a and 3b?]
+You will need to decide on the number-letter IDs for the new child leads.
+Normally these are ordered just beneath the parent numbers.
+For example, if the parent is 2a, child leads would be 3a and 3b.
+Numbers are not reused within a single page.
+So, on your page in the Dichotomous Key, press the Show All Couplets button to the full hierarchy of leads and number-letter identifiers.

+If your leads come in the middle of a page, it would be best to plan to re-number the rest of the leads on the page, in order to maintain the top-to-bottom sequence, i.e., 1a, 1b, 2a, 2b, etc. You can do this later if you like.

-4. Create two records for your new Leads
+#### 4. Create two records for your new Leads

 In the CMS, go create the two new records for your new leads, and write down the IDs of them.

-Set the Page to the one you noted earlier.
+Set the value of Page field to the one you noted earlier.

 Set the Parent field to the Parent Lead ID you jotted down.
 You can type in order to make the browser find the value in the long list more quickly.